CoEdIT: Text Editing by Task-Specific Instruction Tuning: Introduction

-In this work, we introduce \methodnosp, a text editing system for writing assistance with a natural language interface.
-A user can leverage \method by providing natural language instructions such as "\textit{Paraphrase the sentence}" or "\textit{Fix the grammar}", and edit their drafts based on the suggestions.
-These task-specific instructions for text editing are more focused and dense than general-purpose instructions, enabling them to generalize to composite and new, adjacent text editing tasks, as shown in Figure \ref{fig:genera-vs-task-IT}.
 To build \methodnosp, we fine-tune a pre-trained sequence-to-sequence model on a parallel corpus of instruction-based 82K input-output pairs.
 The inputs and outputs are sourced from publicly available corpora for different text editing tasks, and the instructions are constructed based on rules that introduce lexical and semantic variations.

-Our main contributions are as follows: \begin{itemize}[noitemsep,nolistsep,leftmargin=5mm] \item We achieve state-of-the-art performance on multiple text editing tasks: grammatical error correction, text simplification, iterative text editing, and three stylistic editing tasks (formality style transfer, neutralization, and paraphrasing). \item We find that even our smallest but densified instruction-tuning model outperforms other supervised text editing models, instruction-tuned models, and general-purpose LLMs with nearly 60x greater parameters, on both manual and automatic evaluations. \item \method generalizes well to new, adjacent tasks not seen while fine-tuning, as well as composite instructions with multiple task specifications. \item Our data and models are publicly available in support of open-source research. \end{itemize}
+Our main contributions are as follows: \begin{itemize}[noitemsep,nolistsep,leftmargin=5mm] \item We achieve state-of-the-art performance on multiple text editing tasks: grammatical error correction, text simplification, sentence fusion, iterative text editing, and three stylistic editing tasks (formality style transfer, neutralization, and paraphrasing). \item We find that even our smallest instruction-tuned model outperforms other supervised text editing models, instruction-tuned models, and general-purpose LLMs with nearly 60x greater parameters, on both manual and automatic evaluations. \item \method generalizes well to new, adjacent tasks not seen while fine-tuning, as well as composite instructions with multiple task specifications. \item Our data and models will be publicly available. \end{itemize}